Hans Joas: Life

-He studied sociology, philosophy, history, and German literature at the University of Munich from 1968 to 1971, and at the Free University of Berlin from 1971 to 1972, ultimately obtaining a diploma in sociology.
+Joas studied sociology, philosophy, history, and German literature at LMU Munich from 1968 to 1971, and at the Free University of Berlin from 1971 to 1972, ultimately obtaining a diploma in sociology.
 From 1973 to 1977, he was a Wissenschaftlicher Assistent (research and teaching fellow) in the department of sociology at the Free University of Berlin.
-In 1979, he obtained a Dr. phil. at the Free University of Berlin.
+In 1979, he obtained a Dr. phil. at the Free University of Berlin under the supervision of Hans Peter Dreitzel.

 From 1979 to 1983, Hans Joas served as a research fellow at the Max Planck Institute for Human Development and Education in Berlin.
 During this period, he was also a visiting professor at the University of Tübingen from 1980 to 1981.
 In 1981, he completed his habilitation.

 Between 1984 and 1987, Joas was awarded the Heisenberg Fellowship by the German Research Council (Deutsche Forschungsgemeinschaft).
 In 1985, he spent the spring quarter as a Visiting Professor in the Department of Sociology at the University of Chicago.
 The following year, in the summer quarter of 1986, Joas was a Visiting Professor at the University of Toronto’s Department of Sociology.

-From 1987 to 1990, he held a Professor of Sociology position at the University of Erlangen-Nuremberg.
+From 1987 to 1990, he held a Professor of Sociology position at the University of Erlangen–Nuremberg.
 In 1990, Joas joined the Free University of Berlin as a Professor of Sociology, where he remained until 2002.
-In 1993, Joas was appointed Executive Director of the John F. Kennedy Institute for North American Studies at Freie Universität Berlin, a position he held until 1995.
-During this time, he was also a Fellow at the Swedish Collegium for Advanced Study in the Social Sciences and a Visiting Professor at the University of Uppsala in the spring of 1992.
+In 1993, Joas was appointed Executive Director of the John F. Kennedy Institute for North American Studies at the Free University of Berlin, a position he held until 1995.
+During this time, he was also a Fellow at the Swedish Collegium for Advanced Study in the Social Sciences and a Visiting Professor at Uppsala University in the spring of 1992.
 Later, in the fall semester of 1994, he was a Fellow at the Indiana University Institute for Advanced Study in Bloomington, Indiana.

-In 1996, he was a Visiting Professor in the Department of Sociology at the University of Wisconsin-Madison in the fall semester.
+In 1996, he was a Visiting Professor in the Department of Sociology at the University of Wisconsin–Madison in the fall semester.
 The following year, in 1997, he served as the Theodor Heuss Professor at the New School for Social Research in New York, offering his expertise in sociology.
-During 1998, he continued his teaching and research as a Visiting Professor at Duke University in Durham, North Carolina, and again at the University of Wisconsin-Madison in the fall semester.
+During 1998, he continued his teaching and research as a Visiting Professor at Duke University in Durham, North Carolina, and again at the University of Wisconsin–Madison in the fall semester.